It is now possible to go to Germany for treatment!

 - Provision of medical insurance

-- Booking airline tickets and hotels, transfer from the airport and back, translation services
+- Booking airline tickets and hotels, transfer from the airport and back, translation services and other questions

 If you want to undergo treatment abroad, please leave a request on our website.
 The medical coordinator will contact you within the next few hours.